U.S. Stocks Notch Weekly Gains

-The S&P 500 rose Friday and posted a second straight week of gains, as a rise in health-care stocks offset a drop in energy shares in recent sessions.
+U.S. stocks posted weekly gains, as a rise in health-care stocks offset a drop in energy companies.

 Continue Reading Below

-The S&P 500 gained 0.2% for the week, while the Nasdaq Composite added 1.8% -- helped by a rise in biotech and technology shares.

-Energy companies and equipment makers fell in recent days as U.S.-traded crude oil tumbled, since lower oil prices can hurt their profit margins.
-Investors are watching the energy market closely since it has been critical for the earnings recovery in the U.S. The sector is expected to account for nearly half of the S&P 500's earnings growth in the second quarter, according to FactSet.
+Energy companies and equipment makers, however, fell during much of the week as U.S.-traded crude oil tumbled, since lower oil prices can hurt their profit margins.
+U.S.-traded oil entered a bear market this week by falling more than 20% from a recent high in February.
+Investors are watching the energy market closely as it has been critical for the earnings recovery in the U.S. The sector is expected to account for nearly half of the S&P 500's earnings growth in the second quarter, according to FactSet.

+The energy sector in the S&P 500 gained 0.8% on Friday, but the shares ended the week 2.9% lower -- the sector's worst weekly performance since February 2016.

+The broader S&P 500 index rose 0.2% on Friday, while the Nasdaq Composite added 0.5%.
+The Dow Jones Industrial Average slipped a fraction of a point to 21396.
+The S&P 500 ended the week up 0.2%, while the biotech-heavy Nasdaq Composite notched a weekly gain of 1.8%.

 Continue Reading Below